rossattism/profile-readme-tutorial/README.md

 If you visit a <b> personalized Github profile </b> and you realize that you'd like to do the same, this tutorial is for you.
 I teach you a basic way to edit your profile and make it look appealing to recruiters. <br>

-<b> READ BEFORE STARTING: </b> It is important to clarify that there are many ways to edit a Readme file.
+<b> READ: </b> It is important to clarify that there are many ways to edit a Readme file.
 This is a basic tutorial and uses both Markdown and HTML. <br>
 <hr>

 ## Content